kkufieta/openstreetmap_routeplanner_astar/README.md

  make
  sudo make install
  ```
-7. After this, this project should build as described below.
+7. After this, this project should build by following the steps below.

 ### Compiling
 To compile the project, first, create a `build` directory and change to that directory: